luminus-framework/luminus/resources/md/environment.md

 ```

 The variable names are converted into Clojure style keywords.
 The variables are lowercased and `_`
-characters are used to indicate nesting, while `.` characters are converted to `-` charachters.
+characters are used to indicate nesting, while `.` characters are converted to `-` characters.

 * `-Dport=3000` -> `{:port 3000}`
 * `-Dnrepl-port=7000` -> `{:nrepl-port 7000}`